opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/privacy-promise.rst.txt

 #. **Do not release side-channel information.** The privacy guarantee only
-   applies to the output of calls to :meth:`~tmlt.analytics.session.Session.evaluate`.
+   applies to the output of calls to :meth:`~tmlt.analytics.Session.evaluate`.
 Information such as how long a query ran or how much memory it required might reveal private information.
 Do not use this library in an untrusted context where protection against such side-channels is important.